ddev/ddev/README.md

 MailHog provides several [configuration options](https://github.com/mailhog/MailHog/blob/master/docs/CONFIG.md).
 If you need to alter its configuration, you can do so by adding the desired environment variable to the `environment` section for the web container in the `.ddev/docker-compose.yaml` for your site.

+### PHP Step-Debugging with an IDE and ddev site

+Instructions for IDE setup are in [step-debugging](docs/step-debugging.md).

 ## Building

  ```